elixirofearth/VIMrly/README.md

 ## Vim Motions Chrome Extension for Google Docs 📝

 VIMrly is a Chrome Extension that integrates Vim-style keyboard shortcuts into Google Docs, enhancing text editing efficiency and user productivity.
-Built and tested using **TypeScript**, **Webpack**, and **Jest**.
-Initially developed collaboratively during the **DevelopEd 3.0 Hackathon (2024)** 🏆 and further advanced 🚀, VIMrly aims to provide a seamless modal editing experience for Vim enthusiasts working within Google Docs.
+Built and tested using **TypeScript**, **Webpack**, and **Jest**, VIMrly aims to provide a seamless modal editing experience for Vim enthusiasts working within Google Docs.

 ## Features 📈

 - **Vim-like Navigation:** Utilize `h`, `j`, `k`, `l` keys for efficient cursor movement within documents, and many other Vim commands!
-- **Modal Editing:** Switch between Command, Insert, and Visual modes to control editing behavior.
+- **Modal Editing:** Switch between Command, Insert, and Visual modes to control editing behaviour.
 - **Status Bar:** A dynamic status bar at the bottom displays the current mode for real-time feedback.
 - **Settings Popup:** Customize extension settings, such as enabling or disabling specific modes, through an intuitive popup interface.
 - **Seamless Integration:** Designed to work harmoniously with Google Docs without disrupting native functionalities.